zhxl0903/Apple-Segmentation-FCN/README.md

 # Fully Convolutional Networks (FCN) for Apple Segmentation
-This project performs Apple Segmentation on MinnieApple dataset using Fully Convolutional Networks (FCN).
+This project performs Apple Segmentation task on MinneApple dataset using Fully Convolutional Networks (FCN).

 ## Evaluation
 Here are the results on Apple Segmentation task.